In this section:

 Homework:

 The main focus of our homework will continue to be reading and phonics.
 Each week, we will continue to send home new sounds and 'Red' words (tricky) on the homework sheet that we have learnt.
 Please help your child to read the ‘red words’ by sight as they cannot blend them.
-We will also continue to send online homework to be completed on Busy Things.
+We will also send an activity linked to either maths or reading.
 Do look out in the home-school diary for occasional optional homework for children to complete.

 Lead contact: Mrs Amy Bingham, Business Manager